dinony/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

       - shell: echo "only on Red Hat 6, derivatives, and later"
         when: ansible_os_family == "RedHat" and ansible_lsb.major_release|int >= 6

-.. note:: the above example requires the lsb_release package on the target host in order to return the ansible_lsb.major_release fact.
+.. note:: The above example requires the lsb_release package on the target host in order to return the ansible_lsb.major_release fact.

 Variables defined in the playbooks or inventory can also be used.
 An example may be the execution of a task based on a variable's boolean value::